 One could sit here and write volumes about coffee in Brazil, but if you want to read a good book about it, go to your local library and look for a copy of Vassouras: A Brazilian Coffee County, 1850-1890.
 The Roles of Planter and Slave in a Changing Society.
 Stanley J. Stein.
 New York: Atheneum, 1976.
 Instead, we'll tell you a little about cafezinho, a word that more than being a diminutive for café is almost a synonym for "welcome" in Brazil.
 (The antique coffee maker pictured here comes from Minas Gerais.)

-Wherever you go, the minute you walk in the door, someone will pop the question "você toma/aceita/quer um cafezinho?" (do you want a cafezinho?) and they won't take no for an answer.
+Wherever you go, the minute you walk in the door, someone will pop the question "você toma/aceita um cafezinho?" (do you want a cafezinho?) and they won't take no for an answer.
 Or maybe they won't even ask and the cafezinho will soon materialize on a dainty tray brought in by a maid.
 In offices, someone will come by and serve cafezinhos to you at your desk, so don't be surprised if, smack in the middle of a business discussion, your Brazilian counterpart offers you a cafezinho too.
 And, at that point, the conversation may well switch to a non-business topic while you sip away at your coffee.
-Or you can "belly up to the bar" at any botequim with a counter in Rio and enjoy your cafezinho in a traditional botequim cup...I got one as a present from a botequim owner in Leblon and now use it at home in Miami.
-Even Starbucks at the chic Shopping Leblon in Rio gives you the option of having a paper cup as in the U.S. or a real cup!
-Guess which one I choose!
+Or you can "belly up to the bar" at any botequim with a counter in Rio and enjoy your cafezinho in a traditional botequim cup...I recently got one as a present from a botequim owner in Leblon and now use it at home in Miami.
+Here's a traditional recipe passed on from generation to generation in the interior of Bahia.
+I have a friend in Miami Beach who still makes coffee just like this.

 Espressos have become so common now in Brazil that you have to specify "carioca," if you want a traditional cafezinho in Rio de Janeiro.
 At the padaria or bakery, you can still order a cafezinho the old way...Who knows for how long, though!